JinCodeGitHub/HttpConnection/README.md

    <pre>
     HttpConnection httpConnection = new HttpConnection("[url and get parameters]", ...
    </pre>
-3. Now you must add a new ConnectHandler.
+3. Now you must add a new OnHttpConnectionEventListener.
     <pre>
-     HttpConnection httpConnection = new HttpConnection("[url and get parameters]", new HttpConnection.ConnectHandler() {
+     HttpConnection httpConnection = new HttpConnection("[url and get parameters]", new HttpConnection.OnHttpConnectionEventListener() {
             @Override
             public void onStart() {
               // Your codes which want to run before execute connection